matthewsewell/engineering-manager-notes/README.md

 # Hello World.
 I'm matthew...

 If you just joined my team or if you have been working with me for a while, this README document will serve as a guide to understanding how I think about software, engineering, management, relationships and being human.
-Of course, If you've been working with me for a while, you've probably already picked up on a lot of this stuff but I think it's important to know where I'mcoming from and what it  actually is that I expect from you and from myself.
+Of course, If you've been working with me for a while, you've probably already picked up on a lot of this stuff but I think it's important to know where I'm coming from and what it  actually is that I expect from you and from myself.
 If anything in this document is unclear, please let me know.
 It is, like life, a work in progress.

 ## Motivation for this document